JessicaMoreschi/Spit-it-Out/README.md

   <img src="assets/readme/Concept.png" width="800" />
 </p>

+In these days it's been very hard to comuninicate between us about how we are feeling, so the site wants to be useful for all of those people who needs to speak.
+It' doesn't matter what exactly you want to say, the important thing is to say it.
 The aim of the project is giving voice to **deep feelings**, whatever they are.
 Together users will create an amazing and unpredictable artwork that will be shaped by the interaction of each other.